sean-a-kuhn/MorseCoder/README.md

 App translates to and from Morse Code

-Makes use of a Binary Tree of nodes with character values and employs recursion to navigate
+Makes use of a Binary Tree of nodes with character values and employs recursion for tree navigation

-Code has basic functionality for decoding.

 goals: